rickyraz/skills/README.md

 # Agent Skills

-A collection of agent skills that extend capabilities across frontend development and testing quality.
+A collection of agent skills that extend capabilities across many domains.

 ## Frontend